Chris Weaver Band

-Chris Weaver Band, sometimes referred to as CWB, is an Americana/rock band led by the dynamic singer Chris Weaver.
-Based in Nashville, the band's eclectic sound incorporates rock, blues, R&B, Mo-Town, and Americana music influences.
-The band has released several albums, including Standing in Line in 2010, American Dreamer in 2015, and the live album Live in Brazil in 2017.
+Chris Weaver Band, sometimes referred to as CWB, is an Americana/rock band headlined by singer Chris Weaver.
+Based in Nashville, the band's music sound incorporates influences from rock, blues, R&B, Mo-Town and in general Americana music.
+The band released their albums Standing in Line in 2010 and American Dreamer in 2015.

-Born in West Virginia, Chris Weaver began his career with a stint in local radio before moving to Nashville.
-His band has become a staple in the Nashville live music scene, known for performing at The Stage on Broadway and the Tin Roof.
-Weaver's unique blend of southern rock, blues, country, and pop, augmented by horns and percussion, has earned him recognition as a "Top 10 act to follow in 2013" by Billboard.
-His song "California High," inspired by a road trip to Los Angeles, was featured in the soundtrack of the 2013 motion picture A Matter of Time.
+Chris Weaver was born in West Virginia and started with a short stint in local radio, before moving to Nashville and touring with his band eventually performing at Nashville venues The Stage on Broadway and the Tin Roof.
+He was named as "Top 10 act to follow in 2013" by Billboard.
+His song "California High" was used in soundtrack of the 2013 motion picture A Matter of Time.

-The band has gained a significant following in Brazil, collaborating with sertanejo stars such as Fernando & Sorocaba and Marcos & Belutti, leading to the Live in Brazil album and DVD.
-This international success showcases the band's appeal across diverse cultures and musical tastes.
+The band has acquired a following in Brazil, where Chris Weaver band has cooperated with sertanejo stars in Brazil including Fernando & Sorocaba, its lead singer Fernando Zor and with Marcos & Belutti resulting in a live album and DVD Live in Brazil in 2017.

-In addition to international tours, the Chris Weaver Band, with the help of Go West Productions, has performed across the United States for corporations like Sonic, PETCO, PSCU, and Highmark Health.
-They have opened for acts such as John Mellencamp, Earth Wind and Fire, Chicago, and Heart, showcasing their versatility and wide appeal.
+With Go West Productions, the Chris Weaver Band has opened for acts such as John Mellencamp, Earth Wind and Fire, Chicago, and Heart.

-Weaver's musical journey is influenced by various artists, including the Beatles, Steely Dan, Fleetwood Mac, Crosby Stills & Nash, Joe Cocker, and Bob Seger.
-His father, a musician with a band for 25 years, also significantly influenced his musical style.